iasd-deploy/deploy-adventistas.org/app/es/wp-content/plugins/wordpress-seo/readme.txt

 * Google’s [Web Stories](https://wordpress.org/plugins/web-stories/) plugin, which helps you to create ‘[web stories](https://amp.dev/about/stories/)’.
 * The [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin, when you also activate the [ACF Content Analysis for Yoast SEO](https://wordpress.org/plugins/acf-content-analysis-for-yoast-seo/) plugin.
 * The [Elementor](https://wordpress.org/plugins/elementor/) website builder.
-* [Zapier](https://zapier.com/apps/yoast-seo/integrations), which helps you automate your publishing flow.
 * [Algolia](https://wordpress.org/plugins/wp-search-with-algolia/) integration to improve the quality of your site search.
+* [WordProof](https://wordproof.com/), which helps you prove ownership by adding timestamps.

 ### BUG REPORTS